vovo/uva-node/README.md

     or download the source https://github.com/lucastan/uva-node/archive/master.zip
 3.  `node uva-node`

-The program will generate a settings file and a random key the first time it is run, and will use the key to encrypt all your account passwords.
+The program will generate a settings file and a random key file the first time it is run.
+Please do not modify them manually.

+It will use the key to encrypt all your account passwords.
-The key is stored at `~/.ssh/uva-node.key`.
-You don't have to generate an SSH key nor will the program use your SSH key.
+The key is stored at `~/.ssh/uva-node.key` where ~ is your home directory.
+You don't have to generate
+an SSH key nor will the program use your SSH key.

-Settings are saved in the JSON format at `~/.uva-node` where ~ is your home directory.
-Please do not modify manually.
+Settings are saved in the JSON format at `~/.uva-node`.

 To upgrade to the latest version, simply do `git pull` in the uva-node dir!